 General fund transfers are made to move unrestricted balances to support programs and projects accounted for in other funds.
+The transfers from the Nonmajor funds were made to move balances from old grants/projects to new grants/projects due to changes implemented during fiscal year 2003.

-NOTE 16 - JOINTLY GOVERNED ORGANIZATIONS
+NOTE 17 - JOINTLY GOVERNED ORGANIZATIONS

 South Central Ohio Computer Association - The School District is a participant in the South Central Ohio Computer Association (SCOCA) which is a computer consortium.
 SCOCA is an association of public school districts within the boundaries of Adams, Brown, Highland, Lawrence, Pike, Ross, Jackson, Vinton and Scioto Counties.
 The organization was formed for the purpose of applying modern technology with the aid of computers and other electronic equipment to administrative and instructional functions among member school districts.
 The governing board of SCOCA consists of two representatives from each county in the SCOCA service region designated by the Ohio Department of Education, two representatives of the school treasurers, plus a representative of the fiscal agent.
-The School District paid SCOCA \$13,880 for services provided during the year.
+The School District paid SCOCA \$21,462 for services provided during the year.
 Financial information can be obtained from the fiscal agent, the Pike County Joint Vocational School District, Tonya Cooper, who serves as Treasurer, at P. O. Box 577, 175 Beaver Creek Road, Piketon, Ohio 45661.